 We use and recommend Linux for many customers.

 We’re great proponents of the freedom and simplicity of Linux as an alternative to Windows.
 It is not a product you have to buy (although you can).
 It’s not owned and controlled by one company or person who needs to make money from it.
 Instead, it’s a collaborative effort by thousands of companies and individuals, and everyone is encouraged to share it with others.
 In short, Linux is a free, global community project to benefit all mankind.
-I’ve been using Linux for almost 15 years.
+I’ve been using Linux for 15 years.

 You can get a taste in about 30 minutes to see whether you like it.
 You can continue to try it indefinitely without making any changes to your computer.
 If you like it, install it; it’s free.
 Give it to your friends to use; it’s really free.